-Career Experience provides the opportunity for exposure to and experience in the professional world of business, industry, or government.
+Career Experience/Internship and Field Practicum provides the opportunity for exposure to and experience in the professional world of business, industry, or government.
 The student works for an organization under the supervision of a MacMurray faculty member and earns academic credit as well.
-Career Experience courses are numbered 293, 393, or 493, depending on the student's level.
-They are graded Pass/Fail.
+Career Experience/Internship courses are typically numbered 293, 393, or 493 depending on the student's level.

-Field practicum, available in some majors, provides a more advanced opportunity to combine classroom theory with active participation in the professional world of business, industry, or government.
+Field Practicum, available in some majors, provides a more advanced opportunity to combine classroom theory with active participation in the professional world of business, industry, or government.
 The student works for an organization under the supervision of a MacMurray faculty member and earns academic credit as well.
 Letter grades are assigned.
-Field Practicum courses are numbered 275, 375, or 475, depending on the student's level and major.

-Both Career Experience and Field Practicum are available to students with a grade point average of at least 2.0 who are at the second-semester sophomore level or higher.
-No more than 15 hours of credit toward graduation may be earned in Career Experience and Field Practicum combined.
+Career Experience/Internship and Field Practicum are available to students with a grade point average of at least 2.00 who are at the second-semester sophomore level or higher.
+No more than 15 hours of credit toward graduation may be earned in Career Experience/Internship and Field Practicum combined.

-To be eligible for Directed Study, a student must have a grade point average of at least 2.00, either cumulative or in the most recent semester.
+To be eligible for Directed Study, a student must have a cumulative grade point average of at least 2.00.
 A student may not repeat a course by Directed Study.

-A special registration form, which requires the approval of both the supervising faculty member and the Registrar, becomes a part of the student's permanent file.
-The faculty member provides a detailed syllabus setting forth objectives of the course, an outline of course content, a list of required readings and other references, information on examinations, papers, and projects, and the basis for evaluation of the student's work.
+A special registration form which requires the approval of both the supervising faculty member and One-Stop Student Services becomes a part of the student's permanent file.
+The faculty member provides a detailed syllabus setting forth objectives of the course; an outline of course content; a list of required readings and other references; information on examinations, papers, and projects; and the basis for evaluation of the student's work.